Calculating the Conjunction: No Computer? No Problem!

 E - Pinky and thumb extended as far as possible represent 25° of angular separation.

 2. The next step is relatively simple math.
 Here is a brief explanation of the formula.

 Now, back to our measurements.
-Take the average reading and divide that number by 0.55; the resultant number reveals how many hours from the time of the measurement until Conjunction.
+Take the average reading and divide that number by 0.5 (the number of degrees the sun gains on the moon each hour); the resultant number reveals how many hours from the time of the measurement until Conjunction.

 3. Then, if necessary, divide that number by 24 to see how many days until the Conjunction.